Crown Vetch For Food Plots

 areas of the USA states.

-from a single plant within a year.
-One plant can cover an area of
+that can grow up to ten feet long from a single plant within one year.
+One crown vetch plant can cover an area of

 Use

-regions such as on steep hillsides for erosion control where
+regions on steep hillsides or slopes for erosion control where

-mowing may be impractical.
+mowing may be impractical or impossible.
 Like many plants, when used in the

 We advise that you consult with your local